The short answer

 Mochi Health is our top pick for cash-pay compounded.
 Score 7.6 of 10.
 Flat $178 per month at every dose, the most transparent sourcing disclosure in the category, and a publicly stated continuity plan if a pharmacy partner is disrupted.
 The cleanest cash-pay compounded path we score.

 Cash-pay compounded is a narrower category in 2026 than it was in 2023.
-The FDA declared the semaglutide shortage resolved in October 2024, and Eli Lilly's coordinated lawsuits against compounded tirzepatide pharmacies through 2024 to 2025 have closed several large 503A operators.
+The FDA declared the semaglutide shortage resolved in February 2025, and Eli Lilly's coordinated lawsuits against compounded tirzepatide pharmacies through 2024 to 2025 have closed several large 503A operators.
 The programs that still actively prescribe compounded are operating under clear regulatory exposure.
-The right pick balances price (the entire point of cash-pay compounded), pharmacy partner stability and an honest disclosure of what happens to your supply if the program's compounding pharmacy gets shut down.
+The right pick balances price (the entire point of cash-pay compounded), pharmacy partner stability and a clear disclosure of what happens to your supply if the program's compounding pharmacy gets shut down.

 What we considered